 Policymakers, university leaders, publishers, and government ministers first drafted the statement at the conference, held 21-24 July in Singapore.
-The conference was supported by science associations from China, Japan, South Africa, Saudi Arabia, Australia, Korea, the United Kingdom, and the United States.
+The conference was supported by science associations from China, Japan, South Africa, Saudi Arabia, Australia, South Korea, the United Kingdom, and the United States.
 Mark S. Frankel, director of the AAAS Scientific Freedom, Responsibility and Law Program, and Gerald Epstein, director of the AAAS Center for Science, Technology and Security Policy, gave presentations at the meeting.
 Senior Program Associate Deborah Runkle was a co-chair of the conference’s session on digital plagiarism.

 After the First World Conference on Research Integrity, held in 2007 in Lisbon, Portugal, the Singapore attendees sought a set of “international norms and standards related to research integrity that would accommodate national differences,” said Frankel.

 The harmonization of these standards is part of a larger effort by AAAS to support the international integration of scientific values.
 Another example: In June, after three years of top-level discussion, the China Association for Science and Technology and AAAS established a joint steering committee to coordinate work on scientific ethics.